-3) References (APA6 format) must be submitted separately (not included in the 15-page limit).
+3) References (APA6 format) must be submitted.

 The 2017 CPED DiP Award Committee will evaluate the submitted DiP synopses based upon the following criteria, and will select five finalists who will be asked to submit their full DiP for review.
 Award Committee members will draw on the following criteria in considering the award decisions, recognizing that submission may vary widely and achieve distinction in many ways.
 The Dissertation in Practice:

 · Identifies a researchable, complex problem of practice.

 The author(s) of the winning DiP will be invited to attend the October CPED convening where they will be recognized.
 The recipient(s) will be awarded a plaque, a check for $1000, and $500 toward travel expenses.
 The recipient(s) will be encouraged to submit an article for publication based on the DiP.